 - Reduce bowel inflammation and any other potential causes for pain.
 Our bowel can easily become inflamed by making poor food choices.
 This will make them inflame and cause sex to be more painful.
 Naturally, if we are constipated or experience more gas, this will aggravate things.
 Ensure your bowel is empty before having sex and if you are constipated, alleviate any reason for pain by getting things moving again.
 Here is an article on constipation for you.
-To ensure you are eating the right foods, sign up to the Endo Wellness Retreat and get truly educated on nutrition, beyond simply following the Endometriosis diet or any other type of diet.
+To ensure you are eating the right foods, sign up to my program and get truly educated on nutrition, beyond simply following the Endometriosis diet or any other type of diet.

-What do do after sex…
+What to do after sex…

 - Go to the toilet as soon as you can.
 You want to alleviate any pressure that may have come about through having sex and letting go of anything you may have held onto.
 Let it out!

 - Open up the area and let the blood circulation flow through your body and abdominal cavity.
 We want to let the blood flow easily and without restriction.
 This ensures you get enough oxygen to the area and give it loads of nourishment.
-This will help your body and alleviate the tightness which often builds up afterwards.
+This will help your body and alleviate the tightness which often builds up afterward.

 - Take loads of deep breaths.
 Breathe in to the count to 10, hold to 10 and breathe out to 10.
 You will be amazed at how effective this is.